erlerobot/erle_gitbook_cplusplus/memory_management/exercises_memory.md

 }
 ```
 ######Exercise 2
-Write  profram that ask for the numbers os elements of an array and then fill it in.
+Write  program that ask for the numbers of elements in an array and then fill it in.
 Use new and delete.
 **Solution:**
 ```cpp